Published on in Children's Doctor

 Mary Fabio, MD, a primary care pediatrician in the CHOP Care Network University City practice since 1996, talks about concussion treatment.

 During my nearly 17 years as a primary care physician, I’ve seen the knowledge around concussion grow, picking up steam in the last few years.
-I jumped at the chance to be a “Concussion Champion” last spring when The Children’s Hospital of Philadelphia offered special training to primary care physicians in the CHOP Care Network as part of the Concussion Care for Kids: Mind Matters effort.
+I jumped at the chance to be a “Concussion Champion” last spring when The Children’s Hospital of Philadelphia offered special training to primary care physicians in the CHOP Care Network as part of the Minds Matter Concussion Program effort.
 We learned an evidence-based approach to diagnose and treat concussion.
 It prepared me to handle the influx of patients I’d see after Pennsylvania’s law requiring kids who suffered a concussion to get a doctor’s approval before they could return to sports went into effect in July 2012.

 In the months since, I treated several patients with concussion, including a young girl who hit her head while riding a bus.
 But nothing brings home a lesson like dealing with it in your own backyard.
 I mean that literally.

 My 13-year-old son, Jack Kurtz, was playing football with a friend in our backyard and hit his head, hard, on the ground after being tackled.
 When the pain went away after a few minutes, he didn’t mention it to me that day and went to school the next day.
 He didn’t tell his teachers or the school nurse that he was dizzy, had a headache and couldn’t concentrate, but he fessed up that evening.